dorontal/consciousness/README.md

 ### Implications

-* One implication is that there are numerous such "circles" that can be drawn.
+* There are numerous such "circles" that can be drawn.
 Any combination/collection of things in the universe is just another circle.
 Therefore, if there are infinitely many things in the universe, there are infinitely many circles you can draw.
 Even if there are finitely many things in the universe, the number of collections you can form out of them is still a much larger number than the number of things in the universe.

 * Anything you draw a circle around: a human, a stone, a circle that encompasses part of the human and part of a stone - is